adamsilver/fdpb/03-book-a-flight.md

 ### Things to avoid

 - Using radio buttons instead of checkboxes and vice versa.
-- Using select boxes when better alternatives exist.
+- Using select boxes when there are better alternatives available.
 - Letting users do the hard work when the interface can be designed to do it for them.
 - Adding complexity later on in a flow, when a little friction upfront drastically reduces it.
 - Blindly following age-old advice without consideration of the specific problem.